 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's exposure to the risk of changes in market interest rates relates to the interest accruing on the \$650,000 receivable from Thor.
+The Group's exposure to the risk of changes in market interest rates relates to the interest accruing on the \$2,500,000 loan.